Pat Nixon: Second Lady of the United States, 1953–1961

 At the time of her husband coming under consideration for the vice presidential nomination, Pat Nixon was against her husband accepting the selection, as she despised campaigns and had been relieved that as a newly elected senator he would not have another one for six years.
 She thought she had prevailed in convincing him, until she heard the announcement of the pick from a news bulletin while at the 1952 Republican National Convention.
-During the Presidential campaign of 1952, Pat Nixon's attitude toward politics changed when her husband was accused of accepting illegal campaign contributions.
+During the presidential campaign of 1952, Pat Nixon's attitude toward politics changed when her husband was accused of accepting illegal campaign contributions.
 Pat encouraged him to fight the charges, and he did so by delivering the famed "Checkers speech", so-called for the family's dog, a cocker spaniel given to them by a political supporter.
 This was Pat's first national television appearance, and she, her daughters, and the dog were featured prominently.
 Defending himself as a man of the people, Nixon stressed his wife's abilities as a stenographer, then said, "I should say this, that Pat doesn't have a mink coat.
 But she does have a respectable Republican cloth coat, and I always tell her she would look good in anything."

 Pat Nixon accompanied her husband abroad during his vice presidential years.
 She traveled to 53 nations, often bypassing luncheons and teas and instead visiting hospitals, orphanages, and even a leper colony in Panama.
-On a trip to Venezuela, the Nixons' limousine was pelted with rocks and the couple was spat upon as representatives of the U.S. government.
+On a trip to Venezuela, crowds pelted the Nixons' limousine with rocks and spit on the couple for being representatives of the U.S. government.

-A November 1, 1958, article in The Seattle Times was typical of the media's favorable coverage of the future First Lady, stating that "Mrs. Nixon is always reported to be gracious and friendly.
+A November 1, 1958, article in The Seattle Times was typical of the media's favorable coverage of the future first lady, stating that "Mrs. Nixon is always reported to be gracious and friendly.
 And she sure is friendly.
 She greets a stranger as a friend.
 She doesn't just shake hands but clasps a visitor's hand in both her hands.
 Her manner is direct ...
 Mrs. Nixon also upheld her reputation of always looking neat, no matter how long her day has been."
 A year and a half later, during her husband's campaign for the presidency, The New York Times called her "a paragon of wifely virtues" whose "efficiency makes other women feel slothful and untalented".

-Pat Nixon was named Outstanding Homemaker of the Year (1953), Mother of the Year (1955), and the Nation's Ideal Housewife (1957), and once admitted that she pressed all of her husband's suits one evening.
-"Of course, I didn't have to," she told The New York Times, "But when I don't have work to do, I just think up some new project."
+Pat Nixon was named Outstanding Homemaker of the Year (1953), Mother of the Year (1955), and the Nation's Ideal Housewife (1957).
+She once said that, on a rare evening to herself, she pressed all of her husband's suits, adding, "Of course, I didn't have to.
+But when I don't have work to do, I just think up some new project."